 People who handle high-stakes social situations well usually have a daily nervous system practice they can lean on under pressure.
 Five minutes of breath work most days, regular sleep, regular movement, and at least some weekly social exposure builds the baseline.

 You do not get to skip the work and then hope to be calm only when it counts.
 The nervous system needs reps.
 First dates are easier when your body has been practicing regulation in low-stakes contexts for weeks.
+The big moment is not the practice; the daily reps are the practice.

 How ooddle Helps